tadatoshi/object_oriented_beaglebone_black/README.md

 If you are trying to decide which gem to use without spending too much time to investigate each one of them, I would suggest eliminate this one from your list so that there is one less gem to investigate.

+The important point in this gem is that everything is Object-Oriented.
+In other words, controlling hardware in Object-Oriented way, treating everything as an Object.
+For example, Pin is an Object with properties and functions for the pin.
+If you want to do something with a pin, you instantiate Pin Object and ask it to perform operations on it.
+Pin object takes care of its properties, i.e. the values associated with it and takes care of performing the operations.
+The features of Object-Oriented programming, such as Inheritance, etc. and techniques like Composition (and going further, Patterns), make the code organized and reduce duplication.
+Makes testing is easier.

+Especially, the bigger your code becomes, the more you get the benefit of Object-Oriented programming.
+It's easier to trace what the code is doing among the big code base and it's easier to modify the code without influencing the other codes in the big code base.

-But you are always welcome to use this gem.
+So you are always welcome to use this gem.
 You may find that this one can serve for your purpose.

 ## Installation